 The best way to keep applications secure is to take proactive security measures.
 Read on to learn more about what mobile app security looks like in today’s digital landscape.

 Mobile apps are relatively easy to make, cost-effective, and in demand.
-In fact, research shows that many users prefer apps over websites.
+Research shows that many users prefer apps over websites.
 But the result is that the mobile app market is oversaturated.
 The wellness industry alone boasts over 10,000 applications.
 There are few regulations regarding mobile app creation.
 As a result, these apps vary widely in both usability and security.
-Consumers may not know this, but they may be using insecure apps already.
+Consumers may not know this, but they may use insecure apps already.
 As they grow used to the personalization and convenience that comes from hyperconnectivity, they come to expect it from all apps.

 The result is that you have to offer hyperconnectivity to stay competitive in the current mobile app landscape.
 However, hyperconnectivity has its drawbacks.
 The more avenues of connection you offer, the larger the attack surface is.
 This expanding attack surface can leave your app vulnerable to attacks.
 Implementing comprehensive security measures is the only way to effectively address this evolving threat landscape.